MUDAL/Ultrasonic-Sensor-Driver/README.md

 How to use the library:
 See Example.c

+Library functions:
+1. void HCSR04_Init(void) :: This initializes the ultrasonic sensor
+2. uint32_t getDistance(void) :: This returns the distance measured

 Additional information can be found in the datasheets of the Atmega328p and the HCSR04.

 Suggestions for improving the codes will be greatly appreciated